soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Observed property
 :   An observed property identifies the phenomenon or characteristic that is being measured or observed in a dataset, such as "sea surface height" or "temperature" (source: [OGC](https://docs.ogc.org/is/15-078r6/15-078r6.html#30))

+documentation:Soil biological property
+:   The biological properties refer to the soil biological components in the soil, including microbial life such as bacterial and fungal colonies, which are affected by changes in soil chemical and physical properties, such as acidity and organic matter content (source: [Annals of Agricultural Sciences, 2020](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/soil-biological-properties))

+documentation:Soil chemical property
+:   Soil chemical properties refer to the chemical attributes of soil that influence its ability to supply nutrients to plants, retain harmful elements, and affect plant growth and microbial populations.
+These properties include nutrient concentrations, pH levels, and the presence of elements such as nitrogen, phosphorus, and potassium, which are critical for soil quality assessment and agricultural productivity. (source: [Ecological Indicators, 2022](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/soil-chemical-property))

 documentation:Soil health indicator
 :   Single characteristic that represents a sustainability effect, whether benefit or negative impact, which may be compared across alternative remediation strategies, comprising one or more remediation (3.380) techniques and/or institutional controls, to evaluate their relative performance (source: [iso11074](https://www.iso.org/obp/ui#iso:std:iso:11074:ed-3:v1:en:term:3.219))